lucaskemper/LLM-Fork-lucaskemper/README.md

 **📄 Resume**: My detailed [resume](https://rebrand.ly/f6nwr7j)  is also available in this repository.

 Driven by a passion for quantitative finance, AI, and LLMs, I am developing a customized fork of Lobe Chat, an open-source UI framework for large language models (LLMs), to advance applications of AI in financial analysis.
-This project, initiated on October 20, 2024, integrates cutting-edge AI tools with specialized financial functionalities to handle complex data-driven tasks in finance and investment.
+This project, initiated on October 20, 2024, integrates cutting-edge AI tools with specialized financial functionalities to handle complex data-driven tasks in finance, investment & accounting

 **Note**: *The code is currently private to ensure privacy & security as I refine and test the framework.*